MUSIC DISCOVERY – that's the theme this year. It's personal.

 Chair: John Kennedy - Radio X, UK

-How to get on stage in Sweden, Norway and the UK
+How to get on stage in Sweden, Norway, Denmark and the UK

-Want to play Sweden, Norway, and the UK — and actually reach an audience — all in one go?
-This session brings together three live music insiders: agents from Sweden and Norway and a UK promoter and journalist.
-They’ll answer the questions Canadian artists and managers should really care about: how to get booked, navigate venues and festivals, make the most of press coverage, and plan a tour that hits multiple markets efficiently.
+Want to play Sweden, Norway, Denmark and the UK — and actually reach an audience — all in one go?
+This session brings together four live music insiders: agents from Sweden and Norway, a venue operator from Denmark and a UK promoter and journalist.
+They’ll answer the questions artists and managers should really care about: how to get booked, navigate venues and festivals, make the most of press coverage, and plan a tour that hits multiple markets efficiently.

 On stage